bruceravel/demeter/documentation/Artemis/fit/happiness.rst

 The heuristic happiness parameter
 =================================

-.. todo:: fix nu character

 :demeter:`artemis` evaluates a variety of statistical parameters relevant to the evaluation of your fit.
-These include the fitting metric |chi|\ :sup:`2`, the fitting metric normalized by the degrees of freedom in the fit |chi|\ :sup:`2`\ :sub:`ν`, an R-factor, and uncertainties on and correlations between the variable parameters.
+These include the fitting metric |chi|\ :sup:`2`, the fitting metric normalized by the degrees of freedom in the fit |chi|\ :sup:`2`\ :sub:`v`, an R-factor, and the uncertainties of and correlations between the variable parameters.

 In a formal sense, the most important of these parameters is |chi|\
-:sup:`2`\ :sub:`ν`, which is the statistical parameter allowing you to distinguish between different fitting models applied to the same data.
+:sup:`2`\ :sub:`v`, which is the statistical parameter allowing you to distinguish between different fitting models applied to the same data.
-Unfortunately, |chi|\ :sup:`2`\ :sub:`ν` is difficult to interpret directly.
+Unfortunately, |chi|\ :sup:`2`\ :sub:`v` is difficult to interpret directly.
 In practice, the EXAFS analysis problem using :demeter:`feff` is not a well-posed problem in the sense required by Gaussian statistics.
 This is true for a variety of reasons.
 In EXAFS, the signal is not ideally packed |nd| that is, the signal is not